Office: 1218 ARCH | Phone: 301-405-8677 | Email

-Ms. Lamprakos holds a joint appointment in the Architecture and Historic Preservation Programs.
+Michele Lamprakos holds a joint appointment in the Architecture and Historic Preservation Programs.
 Trained as an architect and an historian, she is interested in the historical layers of buildings and cities.
-Her geographical focus is the Mediterranean and the Arab-Islamic world.
-Ms. Lamprakos began her career as a development worker in Egypt, where she managed a project to revive the cottage silk industry in the Nile Delta.
+Her geographical focus is the Middle East and the Mediterranean world.
+Professor Lamprakos began her career as a development worker in Egypt, where she managed a project to revive the cottage silk industry in the Nile Delta.
 Through this work she developed a deep interest in material culture and the role it can play in transforming people's lives.
 This led her to the study of architecture and later, architectural history and historic preservation.

 Professor Lamprakos’ career has combined teaching, research, and practice in architecture and preservation.
 Publications include Building a World Heritage City (Ashgate, forthcoming 2014), a study of conservation and building practice in Sana’a, Yemen.
 Professor Lamprakos has co-organized two international symposia: “Heritage and the Arab Spring” (Smithsonian Institution, upcoming, February 2014); and "Conserving the City: Critical History and Urban Conservation” (University of Pennsylvania, April 2012).
 The proceedings of the latter will appear in a special issue of Change over Time (University of Pennsylvania Press, spring 2014), with Professor Lamprakos as guest editor.
 Her current research on the Great Mosque of Cordoba looks at the changing fabric and meaning of the building through the centuries: as Catholic cathedral, historic monument, and symbol of the Islamic past in Spain.